-Water levels in several lakes and wetlands near Cross Bar Ranch have dropped significantly since public supply groundwater withdrawals began in the area (Hancock and Basso, 1996).
-Because Pierce Lake water level data collection did not begin until well after the beginning of withdrawals from the wellfields (Figure 3 and 7), the correlation between groundwater withdrawals and lake levels is not easily seen in the early data.
-Lake recovery during the period of recent reductions in groundwater withdrawals can be seen in Figures 3 and 8, but above average rainfall during that period could also account for some of the apparent recovery.
+Figure 7.
+Stacked Cosme-Odessa (red) and Eldridge-Wilde (green) Wellfield monthly withdrawals.
+Water levels in several lakes in Cosme-Odessa and Eldridge Wilde Wellfield areas have dropped significantly since public supply groundwater withdrawals began in the area (Hancock and Basso, 1996).
+Since Calm Lake water level data collection did not begin until after the beginning of withdrawals from the wellfields (Figure 3 and 7), the correlation between groundwater withdrawals and lake levels is not easily seen in the early data.
+Lake recovery during the period of recent reductions in groundwater withdrawals can be seen in Figure 3, but above average rainfall during that period could also account for some of the apparent recovery.
+Comparing the 1938, 1957, and 1968 aerial photographs of Calm Lake, lake bottom was exposed along the shores of Calm Lake in 1968 (Figure 8).
+Depending on exactly when the 1968 image was taken, the exposed lake bottom may be due to a combination of low rainfall and groundwater withdrawals from the wellfields.